tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 **Android platform**

 - New features:
- Added the logic for adding, deleting, and searching friends.
+ Added the logic for adding, deleting, and querying friends.
 - Fixed:
  - Optimized issues related to unread counts.
  - Optimized message read status.